michel-kraemer/dissertation/README.md

 Please cite this work as follows:

 > Krämer, M. (2018). *A Microservice Architecture for the Processing of Large Geospatial Data in the Cloud* (Doctoral dissertation).
-Technische Universität Darmstadt.
-Retrieved from http://tuprints.ulb.tu-darmstadt.de/6956/
+Technische Universität Darmstadt. https://doi.org/10.13140/RG.2.2.30034.66248

 ```bibtex
 @phdthesis{kraemer2018,